kzlecha/dl_api_version_issues/README.md

 #### Deprecated Libraries

-Using the deprecated APIs found in the manual investigation, the questions were further filtered
+Using the deprecated APIs found in the manual investigation, the questions were further filtered to select all references to a deprecated API after the release of the relevant deprecation.

 #### Explicit Reference to Deprecation

+This filter was inspired by the related work "An Empirical Study of Obsolete Answers on Stack Overflow".
+In this study, the following list of keywords were used to find obsolete answers (answers that have become out-dated due to deprecation) as pointed out by commentors.

+The keywords used: `"deprecate", "deprecation", "out of date", "outdated", "obsolete"`.

+Furthermore, only questions with answers were considered.

 ### Analysis